LONDON SOUND - THE NAME

 It is also rare to be given a free estimate on request.

-And rarer still, are independent repairers guaranteeing their work for twelve months - in writing, (I know of only two other established independent repairer who do this!).
+And rarer still, are independent repairers guaranteeing their work for twelve months - in writing, (I know of only three other established independent repairer who do this!).
 The 12 month guarantee is very important - if a repairer only has the confidence to guarantee his work for a short time - typically 30 to 90 days, then as he has little confidence in his abilities, it makes no sense for you to think otherwise!

 But to find the lot all at one address - I have claimed it to be unique for many years, and have only once been challenged - but it turned out to be a bogus challenge!